 So in a way, meeting Scott in person felt a lot like meeting the real Mickey Mouse in person, or your favorite character from a book that influenced you in so many ways.
 Scott turned out to be very down-to-earth, talking about running trails and the safety etiquette (it helped that his longtime sponsor Brooks has lots of trail running-specific equipment – they’re not paying me to tell you that either 🙂 ).

 He even remembered his visit to the Southern Alabama a couple years ago for a book signing – it was in our town, but we were away for the weekend that time – and suggested that I should get into ultramarathons, or at least run some trails here in the Pacific Northwest.

 Question for you: Who (or what – a movie, a book) played a big role in helping you make a decision to go vegan/plant-based?
 If you’re not fully vegan yet but are thinking about making the switch, what sparked that thought in the first place?
 Please share below!

-In case you’ve enjoyed this post, please share it with your friends or anyone who could benefit from it!
-And stick around for more awesomeness – you can follow Vegan Runner Eats by subscribing in the top right corner of this post, or by following the blog on Facebook, Twitter, Google+ and Instagram!
+If you’ve enjoyed this post, share it with your friends on social media!
+And stick around for more awesomeness – subscribe to Vegan Runner Eats to receive the latest posts (I’ll send you a free copy of my vegan dinner recipe e-book as a thank you), or follow the blog on Facebook, Pinterest, and Instagram.

 (This post contains affiliate links to Amazon.com.
 If you make a purchase through affiliate links on my blog, I receive a very small commission that helps me run this blog, at no extra cost to you.
 Thank you for your support!)